 You're unique, so your radiation treatment should be tailored just for you

-Our radiation oncology specialists combine the latest in radiation technology with the most advanced treatment options.
-A wide range of radiation oncology treatments are available at our Charlotte, Huntersville, Matthews, Rowan and Winston-Salem Novant Health facilities, including:
+Our radiation oncology specialists combine the latest in radiation technology with the most advanced treatment options, including:

 - Brachytherapy – This treatment uses radioactive seeds placed directly in or near the tumor to allow cancer to be treated with minimal affects to the healthy tissues around the tumor.
 Brachytherapy is often used to treat prostate cancer.

-- Deep Inspiration Breath Hold - This tool pushes the treatment area away from the heart and lungs, thereby minimizing radiation exposure.
+- Deep inspiration breath hold - This tool pushes the treatment area away from the heart and lungs, thereby minimizing radiation exposure.
 It is particularly useful for treating patients with left-sided breast cancer, as well as those with certain thoracic and abdominal cancers.
-This service is offered at Forsyth Medical Center and Presbyterian Medical Center and Huntersville Medical Center.

-- 4D CT simulation - Used for lung cancer, this tool takes into account patient breathing and how the tumor volume moves with each breath.
+- 4d CT simulation - Used for lung cancer, this tool takes into account patient breathing and how the tumor volume moves with each breath.
 This minimizes exposure to the surrounding normal tissue while ensuring the target is treated.
-This service is offered at Forsyth Medical Center.

 To learn more about our cancer treatments, please contact the Novant Health location nearest you.